VaradGhodake/Gitbook-Competitive-Coding-Notes/DataStructures/Trees/Postorder.md

 Based on these properties, we need to find values of some other properties; use globals/ class attributes to record/update their value.

 Optimization for BST: <br />
 Check if the target value is greater than current, go right; no need to go left.
-Vice versa.
+Vice versa. <br />
+Also need to do the same sometimes to handle the nodes that don't have either left child or the right one.
+Don't forget to initialize L or R before calling postorder.
+Look at the solution of good leaf nodes.

 #### General solution:
 https://leetcode.com/problems/lowest-common-ancestor-of-a-binary-tree/